Skip to main content

 Brookland, Washington DC · Washington DC

-Hard Money Loans Brookland Washington DC
+Hard Money Loans Brookland DC

 Brookland is Catholic University adjacency, Brookland-CUA Metro, and Michigan Avenue rowhouses at lower basis than Capitol Hill — the corridor where family buyers want detached-feel row life without premium Hill pricing.
 Hard money loans in Brookland fund value-add rows for owner-occupant flip exits and selective two-unit holds.